ibm-cloud-docs/cloud-databases/closures.md

 To avoid any disruption to your service, please complete the following steps to migrate your resources from your current data center to your new location:

 - Restore your backup into a new database, in a new region.
 See [Managing backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups){: .external} for more information.
-- For a {{site.data.keyword.databases-for-postgresql_full}} or {{site.data.keyword.databases-for-mysql_full}} deployment, you can deploy [Read Replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas){: .external} into a new region and turn that Read Replica into a standalone database.
+- For an {{site.data.keyword.databases-for-postgresql_full}} or {{site.data.keyword.databases-for-mysql_full}} deployment, you can deploy [Read Replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas){: .external} into a new region and turn that Read Replica into a standalone database.